 Investacorp believes clients should understand what to expect in a relationship with a registered representative and their Broker-Dealer.
 Relationships are made stronger when all parties involved are familiar with their entitlements as well as their responsibilities.

 With that in mind, please spend a few moments reading the following explanation of your rights and responsibilities as an Investacorp client.
-Our hope is that the following section will help you ask better questions and ultimately make better financial decisions, along with assistance provided by your Investacorp financial advisor.
+Our hope is that the following section will help you ask better questions and ultimately make better financial decisions, along with assistance provided by your Investacorp financial professional.

 High quality products and services.
 Investors have a right to expect a wide variety of high quality products and services.
-Investacorp does not impose product specific sales quotas on our financial advisors.
+Investacorp does not impose product specific sales quotas on our financial professionals.
 You have a right to be presented with suitable product selections based on your unique circumstances.

 Courtesy and respect.
 In our fast paced society, common courtesy is often sacrificed in the name of efficiency.
 Not at Investacorp.
-You can expect to be treated with courtesy and respect from your financial advisor and all other personnel associated with our firm.
+You can expect to be treated with courtesy and respect from your financial professional and all other personnel associated with our firm.

 Investment recommendations based on your needs and objectives.
-Investacorp financial advisors are responsible for knowing the important financial needs and objectives of their clients.
+Investacorp financial professionals are responsible for knowing the important financial needs and objectives of their clients.
 Investors should be provided with responsible investment recommendations based on their objectives, time horizon, risk tolerance and other factors they disclose.

 Disclosure of risks.
 All financial products have some level of risk associated with their purchase.
-You have a right to ask for and receive an explanation of the risks, costs, as well as benefits of the financial products purchased through your Investacorp financial advisor.
+You have a right to ask for and receive an explanation of the risks, costs, as well as benefits of the financial products purchased through your Investacorp financial professional.

 A full explanation of Investacorp’s privacy policies.
 Investacorp has the highest regard for the privacy of its clients.
 Investors have a right to have a complete explanation of our policies regarding the privacy of non-public and personal information.
 Information about a client’s financial situation will be kept in confidence.